okeeffed/dennisokeeffe-blog/content/blog/braintree-node-react.md

 ---
-title: Braintree Node React
+title: Braintree with Nodejs and React
-date: "2019-10-22"
+date: "2019-01-02"
-description: TODO
+description: Create a basic payment with Braintree using React and Nodejs!
 ---

 # Depth Series #3: Getting started with the Braintree Sandbox